-To upgrade the WAAS network to WAAS 4.2.x or 4.3.x, the Central Manager must be at an equal or later software version than the other WAE devices in the network.
+To upgrade the WAAS network to WAAS 4.4.x, the Central Manager must be at an equal or later software version than the other WAE devices in the network.

-If you are upgrading from version 4.0.x, and you are using legacy mode WAFS, you must also migrate all devices from legacy mode WAFS to the transparent CIFS accelerator, because legacy mode WAFS is not supported in version 4.2 and later.
+If you are using legacy mode WAFS, before you can upgrade to WAAS 4.4.x, you must first migrate all devices from legacy mode WAFS to the transparent CIFS accelerator, because legacy mode WAFS is not supported in version 4.4.
 For information on CIFS migration, see the "Migrating from CIFS Legacy Mode to CIFS Accelerator Mode" section on page 13.